galczo5/mythical-angular/content/posts/change-detection-strategies.md

 ## Testing app

 I've created for you an app that will let you try everything yourself.
+You can find it here: [github.com/galczo5/experiment-change-detection-strategy](https://github.com/galczo5/experiment-change-detection-strategy).
 It's a very simple app.
 Basically there are two branches of almost identical components, one branch with `Default` strategy and the second one with the `OnPush`.
 Every branch contains three components: Parent and two children.

-You can find it here: [github.com/galczo5/experiment-change-detection-strategy](https://github.com/galczo5/experiment-change-detection-strategy).

 ![docs](/mythical-angular/images/cd-app.png)

 Every component of my app implements `OnInit`, `OnChanges` and `DoCheck` hooks to log what is called by Angular.
-Today we are not using it to do anything, I just want to know which component was checked etc.
+Today we are not using it to do anything.
+I just want to know which component was checked etc.

 ``` typescript
 import {